OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 #align(center, box(stroke: black, inset: 10pt)[*Q*: How do we find the optimal branching rule?])

 *The search space is astronomically large!*

-A branching rule is a formula in Disjunctive Normal Form (DNF):
+The number of branching rule on $n$ variables is equal to the number of Disjunctive Normal Form (DNF):
 $
 "# of possible clauses" &= 3^n \
 "# of DNF formulas" &= 2^(3^n)